 Smart Home Controllers offer many ways to create scenes, logic, schedules and routines to bring all your Smart Home devices to life - automating everyday common tasks.

-SmartThings offers three main ways to create Scenes - Wizard Based Scene Editor (known as "Routines"), task-oriented Plugins / Apps for common things such as Motion Lighting, Heating Control and Security Alerts (known as "SmartApps") and finally by using the Groovy scripting language (to write your own scripts in the form of a SmartApp).
+SmartThings offers three main ways to create Scenes & logic - Wizard Based Scene Editor (known as "Automations"), task-oriented Plugins / Apps for common things such as Motion Lighting, Heating Control and Security Alerts (known as "SmartApps") and finally by using the Groovy scripting language (to write your own scripts in the form of a SmartApp).

-Routines are built right into the SmartThings App and offer a very simple way to create basic Scenes and logic.
+Automations are built right into the SmartThings App and offer a very simple way to create basic Scenes and logic (known as "Routines").
 Using the Wizard driven interface you can select devices to turn on or off and then optionally have these actions performed automatically, for example based on a Schedule, when somebody arrives home or leaves, or in response to another device changing state (perhaps a door or window opening).

 SmartApps can be provided by SmartThings themselves, or by third-party developers.
 They can be installed from within the SmartThings App with a few taps on your screen and offer much more focused Scene and logic creation to do specific tasks.
 Our favourite SmartApps are "Smart Lighting", "Notify Me When" and "It's Too Cold" - all of these offer Wizard based setup to simplify the process of creating quite complex programming!